uktrade/icms-hmrc/README.md

 This project is meant for sending licence updates to HMRC and receiving usage reporting.
 Information like licence updates and usage are exchanged as mail attachment between Lite and HMRC

-Tasks are managed using this project: [Django Background Tasks](https://github.com/arteria/django-background-tasks/blob/master/docs/index.rst)
+Tasks are managed using this project: [Celery](https://github.com/celery/celery)

-The entry point for configuring the tasks is defined here: `lite-hmrc/mail/apps.py`
+The entry point for configuring the tasks is defined here: `icms-hmrc/conf/celery.py`

 # Build and Run